openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 There are four different actions available:

-- click action: Is performed when the user clicks on the notification.
+- Click action: Is performed when the user clicks on the notification.
-- action button 1, 2 or 3: Is performed when the user clicks on the first, second or third action button.
+- Action button 1, 2 or 3: Is performed when the user clicks on the first, second or third action button.

 To specify media attachments and actions, there is another variant of the `sendNotification` and `sendBroadcastNotification` actions: